jsbmg/rgov/README.md

 https://www.pushsafer.com/

 ## Quick Start
 The easiest way to run rgov is with the `run` command.
-Use it to build a list of campgrounds , enter your dates, and start checking for available sites:
+Use it to build a list of campgrounds, enter your dates of stay, and start checking for available sites:

 `$ rgov run`